-The 2-D boundary element method for creep problems using isoparametric quadratic elements is successfully applied to solve the problems of the square plates and the plate with a circular hole.
-Two creep power laws, time-hardening and strain-hardening, are used to characterise materials.
-The results are compared with the analytical solutions and the finite element solutions using MSC.Marc and show good agreement.
+A 2D BE formulation for creep problems using isoparametric quadratic elements is presented.
+A computer program based on the BE formulation with automatic time stepping and automatic convergence checks is successfully applied to solve the problems of square plates and a plate with a circular hole.
+The results are compared with the analytical solutions and the FE solutions using MSC.Marc and show good agreement.